 What do certain types of headaches, neck pain, back pain, fibromyalgia and sciatica have in common?
 They all share a common root cause of their pain: overactive nerves.
-The good news is that there are plenty of natural ways to reduce neuropathic pain; and research reveals a remarkable, counterintuitive method that offers effective relief.
+The good news is that there are plenty of natural ways to reduce nerve pain; and research reveals a remarkable, counterintuitive method that offers effective relief.

 Neuropathic pain, or nerve pain, is a common ailment that afflicts most of us at some point in our lives, and many people suffer from it chronically.
 While NSAIDs (non-steroidal anti-inflammatory drugs) and prescription medications seem to be the first line pain-reduction used by many people because of their fast-acting strength, their side effects leave much to be desired.

 Neuropathy is a painful condition that affects the peripheral nervous system, which includes the sensory, motor and autonomic nerves.
 These are the nerves related to the organs (including the skin) and muscles.
 When the nerves become dysfunctional through injury, disease or other conditions, you may experience numbness or tingling in the fingers and/or toes.
 Often, this pain can worsen and change into a burning sensation.

 When it results from physical trauma or injury, the cause of nerve damage or nerve-related pain is easy to identify.
 However, even after an injury is believed to be healed, nerve damage can remain and the nerves don’t return to their normal functioning state.
 In other cases, the root cause of the nerve problem remains unknown.

 Generally, neuropathic pain results when nerve signals from the spinal cord that go out to the body are disrupted.
 The key to prevention and relief is to clear the obstruction or the reason for the nerve-signal disruption.

 When considering natural approaches to relieving nerve pain, consider the role of essential nutrients, herbal supplements, exercise and bodywork.